-The purpose of these guidelines is to facilitate optimal ethical practice of PPPs, doing so by encouraging PPPs to act beneficently (doing good to others) and non-maleficently (avoiding potential harm to others).
-As such, these guidelines are for professionals (e.g., psychologists) and others (e.g., students, or those with no affiliations) who are delivering PPIs or using knowledge from the field of PP in their practice.
-These are not guidelines for how to use or deliver particular PPIs.
+The purpose of these guidelines is to enable optimal ethical practice of PPPs, and in doing so to act beneficently (to do good to others) and non-maleficently (to avoid potential harm to others).
+As such, these guidelines are for professionals (e.g., psychologists) and others (e.g., students, or those with no affiliations) who are delivering PPIs or using knowledge from the field of positive psychology in their practice.
+This is not a guideline for how to use or deliver particular PPIs.